broadinstitute/depmap_omics/README.md

   - https://app.terra.bio/#workspaces/broad-firecloud-ccle/DepMap_WES_CN_hg38
   - https://app.terra.bio/#workspaces/broad-firecloud-ccle/DepMap_WGS_CN
 The current owners of these workspaces should give you access.
-2. For the mutation pipeline you will also need to request DBGap access (required for TCGA workflows): https://docs.google.com/document/d/1Hq7QEAOjT2mpdbjKn3sJxNKA_Q3q5x53hFQ6vWtAMK4/edit?usp=sharing
+2. For the mutation pipeline you will also need to request DBGap access (required for TCGA workflows).
+See CCLE/new hiree section on Asana for details.
-3. Ask Sarah Young for access to required billing projects (e.g. broad-firecloud-ccle)
+3. Aquire access to required billing projects (e.g. broad-firecloud-ccle).
+See CCLE/new hiree section on Asana for details.
 4. Get access to the following Terra groups:
   - DEPMAP_CCLE_DATA
   - DEPMAP-PIPELINES